-The Purcell Mountains of British Columbia are renowned for their ability to produce high quality snow while providing excellent terrain for skiing.
-Our Intro to Backcountry skiing program at the comfortable Purcell Lodge is the perfect way to experience what backcountry skiing has to offer.
-With a helicopter flight into the heart of the mountains you will feel the remoteness of the area while learning the skills to backcountry ski.
+The Purcell Mountains of British Columbia are renowned for their ability to produce high quality snow and provide excellent terrain for skiing & splitboarding.
+Our introductory backcountry ski training and splitboarding program at the comfortable Purcell Lodge is the perfect way to experience all that backcountry skiing has to offer.
+With a helicopter flight into the heart of the mountains you will feel the remoteness of the area while learning the skills to backcountry ski and splitboard.
 Days will be spent skiing the treeline and alpine terrain with instruction on the way.
 There will also be a focus on avalanche awareness and companion rescue skills.

 Purcell Lodge is a comfortable base for our program.
-The full-service lodge has comfortable amenities including a sauna and an onsite chef who will provide all meals on the program.
+This full-service lodge has comfortable amenities including a sauna and an onsite chef who will provide all meals on the program.

-We meet in Golden, BC at the Alpine Helicopters hanger where we will complete waivers and a safety briefing for the flight.
+We meet in Golden, BC at 8:00 am at the Alpine Helicopters hanger (204 Fisher Road, Golden, B.C.
+V0A 1H0) where we will complete waivers and a safety briefing for the flight.
 Our short flight into Purcell Lodge is sure to be one of the many highlights on the trip.
 Once settled in the Lodge we will complete an avalanche companion rescue instruction and practice session before completing our first ski tour in the area.
 We will be covering the essentials of backcountry ski equipment, efficient travel techniques and layering for comfort on a tour.
 Expect great views and some great turns!

 In the evening we will have a short avalanche awareness presentation.